Killthebug/Bika-Lims-Wiki/GSoC-·-Laboratory-Inventory-and-Supply-Chain-Management.md

 A layout optimised for data capturing on tablets with barcode scanners **Phase II**
 Use some of the popular statistical stock taking formulas & methods, e.g.  Random selection, ABS & VED analysis etc.
+## Storage management
+This function is shared with biobanking's Sample inventory management, which can go quite a distance...
+When the lab clerk receives the shipments, they are stored at barcoded storage locations.
+The storage locations are managed at hierarchical addresses, e.g. an Inventory Item is stored in a container in a shelve position, in a fridge or cabinet, in a room.
+Storage conditions for the location, e.g. 4 deg C, must match that of its the item's specification.
+The storage locations should be searchable for empty spaces.
+**Phase II**
+Graphical presentation of freezer drawers with shelve positions linked to the items in there.
+Consolidation and optimisation of available space.
+## Reporting
+The inventory data are used to create regulations related reports, e.g. regarding hazardous air pollutant (HAP) and volatile organic compound (VOC) usage data.
+Most of all, it offers real-time inventory data of actual or estimated stock levels, keeping track of where inventory items are and how much available, The LIMS generates reports listing inventory items by location, vendor, name, catalogue number and custom fields, Others report Amount of II used the last month or selected period, expenses forecast, How long stocks will cover lab requirement, Inventory valuation, Future demand estimates, etc.
+# Regulations
+Good Laboratory Practice (GLP) and Food and Drug Administration (FDA) Guidelines, including 21 CFR Part 11 requirements prescribe: An audit trail for every data change including the date/time stamp, what was modified, and who made the modifications.
+Phase II
+Bika's Plone versioned document management is used to manage audits, preventative and corrective actions